Culture & Sights in Lapinlahti - Museums, Art & National Landscapes

 • Kaksi naista kävelee pihamaalla Luovan Puun päärakennuksen edessä.

-Luova Puu Atelier Gallery Café is an inspiring creative haven with a warm, old-world atmosphere.
+Luova Puu Atelier Gallery Café is an inspiring creative haven in a warm, old-world atmosphere.
 It hosts rotating exhibitions as well as cultural and wellbeing events and workshops throughout the year.
-All group visits are warmly welcome too – from small gatherings to larger excursions.
+We warmly welcome visitors, including groups of various sizes, whether for small gatherings or larger excursions.

 Discover more